 Reknitting the Suburbs for Health, Parks and Schools: the Augusta Lane Bridge.
 Washington County is looking to build a bridge to reknit a suburb split apart by traditional cul-de-sac development, and used a health impact assessment to inform the planning.
 Washington County is looking to build a bridge to reknit a suburb split apart by traditional cul-de-sac development, and used a health impact assessment to inform the planning.
 The plan is currently looking for funding.

 Tigard aims to be "The Most Walkable Community in the Pacific Northwest."
 The City of Tigard has adopted a strategic vision to become the best place to walk in the region, where people of all ages and abilities can walk where they want to go.
-Tigard's effort included a walking tour with Dr. James Sallis, who TGM brought to Oregon to make a presentation (PDF) last year.
+Tigard's effort included a walking tour with Dr. James Sallis, who TGM brought to Oregon to make a presentation (PDF) last year through its Education and Outreach program.
 Read more from the blog of the Oregon Chapter of the American Planners Association.

 Multi-Modal Transportation Planning Pays Off in Ashland